Autism spectrum disorder (ASD) is a group of neurodevelopmental disorders that affect the brain.

 - repeats words or phrases over and over

-- doesn’t answer questions appropriately or follow directions
+- does not answer questions appropriately or follow directions

 - reverses pronouns (for example, says “you” instead of “I”)

-- rarely or never uses gestures or body language like waving or pointing
+- rarely or never uses gestures or body language such as waving or pointing

-- performs repetitive motions (flaps hands, rocks back and forth, spins)
+- performs repetitive motions, such as flapping their hands, rocking back and forth, or spinning

-- lines up toys or other objects in an organized fashion
+- persistently or repeatedly lines up toys or other objects in an organized fashion

-- gets upset or frustrated by small changes in daily routine
+- gets upset or frustrated by small changes in their daily routine

 - plays with toys the same way every time